vliz-be-opsci/py-sema/tests/commons/j2/fn-compliance/subyt.md

 The caching is there to allow reusing an earlier instance of the created ValueMapper during processing, without the need to rebuild it in full.
 This a performance enhancing measure only, it should not effect the outcome: starting from the same mapping_data should always lead to same mapping-results.
-It is eniterely up to the implmentation how it deals with maintaining this cache, and any possible invalidation rules it might apply.
+It is entirely up to the implementation how it deals with maintaining this cache, and any possible invalidation rules it might apply.

 The provided `ValueMapper` object is expected to have a single method `apply(record, origin_name, target_name[, fallback])`

 Arguments:
 * `record` an object (typically dictionary) that holds various fields, of which one holding a value that needs the mapping.
 This instance must support setting a new value for the mapping result too.
 * `origin_name` a string name of the field inside the record that holds the value to be mapped
 * `target_name` a string name of the field inside the record that will be updated (even created) to hold the mapping-result
 * `fallback` (optional) the value to use as result into the target_name field case the value in the origin_name field is not known as a key inside the `ValueMapper`

 ### `unite(expression1, expression2[, expressionN]*[,n=3][,sep=' '][,fb=''])`

-The `unite(...)` function is designed to "guard and garantee" all parts of an expression are there before joining them in the rendered output.
+The `unite(...)` function is designed to "guard and guarantee" all parts of an expression are there before joining them in the rendered output.

 In its basic form it takes string arguments and joins them together (using the `sep` characters, which defaults to " " \[space\]), but only does so if all are none-blank (i.e. non-empty after strip) and if their total number does not exceed `n` (defaults to 3).
 In case those tests fail the `fb` (fallback value, defaulting to `''`) is rendered in stead.